 How to Build a “Green Home”?October 5, 2020

 People are more aware of environmental issues and would love to contribute to making the world a better place.
 That said, construction companies, architects, and engineers are coming up with designs and builds with sustainability in mind.
 Thus, it creates a cycle where more people are becoming interested in “Green Homes”.
-Because of the increasing demand for it, home builders and designers make more of these projects.
+Because of the increasing demand for it, green home builders and designers make more of these projects.

 You might be wondering, “What makes a house ‘Green’?”
 Is it the paint?
 A garden, perhaps?
 Well, it’s so much more than that.
 Building an eco-friendly house can be traced back to its foundation, design, and overall construction.
 Let’s dig deeper and find out exactly how to create a “Green Home”.